Nicotinic acid

-Niacin, also known as nicotinic acid, is an organic compound and a form of vitamin B3, an essential human nutrient.
-It can be manufactured by plants and animals from the amino acid tryptophan.
-Niacin is obtained in the diet from a variety of whole and processed foods, with highest contents in fortified packaged foods, meat, poultry, red fish such as tuna and salmon, lesser amounts in nuts, legumes and seeds.
-Niacin as a dietary supplement is used to treat pellagra, a disease caused by niacin deficiency.
-Signs and symptoms of pellagra include skin and mouth lesions, anemia, headaches, and tiredness.
-Many countries mandate its addition to wheat flour or other food grains, thereby reducing the risk of pellagra.
+Nicotinic acid, or niacin, is an organic compound and a vitamer of vitamin B3, an essential human nutrient.
+It is produced by plants and animals from the amino acid tryptophan.

-The amide derivative nicotinamide (niacinamide) is a component of the coenzymes nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP+).
-Although niacin and nicotinamide are identical in their vitamin activity, nicotinamide does not have the same pharmacological, lipid-modifying effects or side effects as niacin, i.e., when niacin takes on the -amide group, it does not reduce cholesterol nor cause flushing.
-Nicotinamide is recommended as a treatment for niacin deficiency because it can be administered in remedial amounts without causing the flushing, considered an adverse effect.

-Niacin is also a prescription medication.
+Nicotinic acid is also a prescription medication.
 Amounts far in excess of the recommended dietary intake for vitamin functions will lower blood triglycerides and low density lipoprotein cholesterol (LDL-C), and raise blood high density lipoprotein cholesterol (HDL-C, often referred to as "good" cholesterol).
-There are two forms: immediate-release and sustained-release niacin.
+There are two forms: immediate-release and sustained-release nicotinic acid.
 Initial prescription amounts are 500 mg/day, increased over time until a therapeutic effect is achieved.
 Immediate-release doses can be as high as 3,000 mg/day; sustained-release as high as 2,000 mg/day.
-Despite the proven lipid changes, niacin has not been found useful for decreasing the risk of cardiovascular disease in those already on a statin.
-A 2010 review had concluded that niacin was effective as a mono-therapy, but a 2017 review incorporating twice as many trials concluded that prescription niacin, while affecting lipid levels, did not reduce all-cause mortality, cardiovascular mortality, myocardial infarctions, nor fatal or non-fatal strokes.
-Prescription niacin was shown to cause hepatotoxicity and increase risk of type 2 diabetes.
-Niacin prescriptions in the U.S. had peaked in 2009, at 9.4 million, declining to 800 thousand by 2020.
+Despite the proven lipid changes, nicotinic acid has not been found useful for decreasing the risk of cardiovascular disease in those already prescribed a statin drug.
+A 2010 review had concluded that nicotinic acid was effective as a mono-therapy, but a 2017 review incorporating twice as many trials concluded that prescription nicotinic acid, while affecting lipid levels, did not reduce all-cause mortality, cardiovascular mortality, myocardial infarctions, nor fatal or non-fatal strokes.
+Prescription nicotinic acid was shown to cause hepatotoxicity and increase risk of type 2 diabetes.
+Nicotinic acid prescriptions in the United States had peaked in 2009 at 9.4 million, declining to 800 thousand by 2020.
+In 2023, it was the 288th most commonly prescribed medication in the US, with more than 500,000 prescriptions.

-Niacin has the formula C_{6}H_{5}NO_{2} and belongs to the group of the pyridinecarboxylic acids.
-As the precursor for nicotinamide adenine dinucleotide and nicotinamide adenine dinucleotide phosphate, niacin is involved in DNA repair.
+Nicotinic acid has the formula C_{6}H_{5}NO_{2} and belongs to the group of the pyridinecarboxylic acids.
+As the precursor for nicotinamide adenine dinucleotide and nicotinamide adenine dinucleotide phosphate, it is involved in DNA repair.

+Extra-terrestrial nicotinic acid has been found in carbonaceous chondrite meteorites and in sample-returns from the asteroids 162173 Ryugu and 101955 Bennu.

 Definition

+The term "niacin" was originally coined from "nicotinic acid vitamin", with the goal of distancing the nutrient B3 from the drug nicotine in tobacco.
+As a result, it originally referred to the nutritional entity of vitamin B3.
+However, in American English, the term has also come to mean "nicotinic acid" in the context of high-dose use as a prescription medicine.
+In other varieties of English, the medicine is only ever called "nicotinic acid".
+The term "nicotinic acid" unambiguously refers to the substance and the prescription medicine containing it, which treats elevated cholesterol and triglycerides.
+When used as a drug, daily doses range from 500 to 3,000 mg/day.
+High-dose nicotinamide does not have this medicinal effect.